-On Monday 13 February, Samuel Bentolila (CEMFI) will hold an ADEMU seminar entitled: When Credit Dries Up: Job Losses in the Great Recession.
+On Monday 13 February, Samuel Bentolila (CEMFI) held an ADEMU seminar entitled: When Credit Dries Up: Job Losses in the Great Recession.

-The seminar, which will be held at the EUI in Florence, will study whether the solvency problems of Spain’s weakest banks in the Great Recession have caused employment losses outside the financial sector.
+The seminar, at the EUI in Florence, studied whether the solvency problems of Spain’s weakest banks in the Great Recession have caused employment losses outside the financial sector.

 The analysis focuses on the set of banks that were bailed out by the Spanish authorities.
 Data from the credit register of the Bank of Spain indicate that these banks curtailed lending well in advance of their bailout.
 It will show the existence of a credit supply shock, controlling for unobserved heterogeneity through firm fixed effects, and assess its impact on employment.

-To this aim, the seminar will compare the changes in employment between 2006 and 2010 at client firms of weak banks to those at comparable firms with no significant pre-crisis relationship to weak banks.
+To this aim, the seminar compared the changes in employment between 2006 and 2010 at client firms of weak banks to those at comparable firms with no significant pre-crisis relationship to weak banks.